Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

 - There are **Inbound** and **Outbound** security rules that control traffic comming in and out of the network respectively

 - **Elements of a network Security Group**
-    - Priority about which rule should run first
+    - Priority about which rule should run first - The lower the number the higher the priority
     - Port e-g `80`
     - Protocol - RCP or UDP
     - Source and Destination (e-g source can be a public computer's ip and the destination can be the company's network)